chadblack/2022ELA/assignments.md

 # weekly reports: (40%)

-For nine of the semester's weeks, students will write a 1 page paper that synthesizes the readings and our synchronous and asynchronous sessions.
+For eight of the semester's weeks, students will write a 1 page paper that synthesizes the readings and our synchronous and asynchronous sessions.
 There are eleven weekly report assignments.
 We will drop the lowest two grades.
 Weekly Reports are due by midnight on Friday, uploaded onto Canvas.
-The report will respond to all four of the following prompts:
+The report will respond to all three of the following prompts:

 * Identify at least one concept, event, claim, or proper noun mentioned in the